raysas/algorithms-and-data-structures/sorting/insertion-sort/readme.md

 For this particular sorting algorithm, a *partially sorted* array will take less time to sort, and in this case a *sorted* array will take O(n).

+sorted array:
+* # of comparisons= n-1
+* # of swaps= 0
+* running time will be O(n)

+That's the best case.

 partially sorted array is:
 * each entry is not too far from its final position
 * small array appended to a large sorted array
 * only few entries not in place

+#### Reduce the number of swaps

+Swapping one element in an array, especially in a heavy typed language like java will result in swapping a collection of item in between, which results in the high number of exchanges.

+One of the ways to fix this is by using a Linked List as a data structure, where the swapping only requires inserting the elemnt by changing the links between nodes

 #### Binary Insertion Sort